 Ain't No Rule saying you can't wait until the last 30 seconds of an auction and then outbid the previous bidder by the bare minimum amount.

-Whenever something is released under a "pay what you like" plan (Such as the Humble Indie Bundle) a lot of people select the minimum price, especially if it's as low as $0.01.
+Whenever something is released under a "pay what you like" plan (such as the Humble Bundle) a lot of people select the minimum price, especially if it's as low as $0.01.
 (And plenty of people still pirate it anyways.)
-Some bundles are perfectly aware of that and try to guilt trip you (often successfully) to give at least a dollar.
+Some bundles are perfectly aware of that and try to guilt trip you (often successfully) to give at least a dollar, or add incentives to pay extra (the Humble Bundle, again, often adds extra games and their soundtracks if you buy it for higher than the average price it's sold for at the time of purchase).

 On art sites like deviantART, pornographic content is against the TOS.
 However, Artistic Nude isn't considered pornographic at all, so naturally if you look in that section, be prepared to see a lot of pornography that's labeled as "Artistic Nude".